Where You CAN and CAN’T Carry a Gun in New Jersey

 Where You CAN’T Carry a Gun in New Jersey

-You cannot take firearms into state or parks, casinos, schools, universities, colleges, or federally prohibited areas, such as federal courthouses, buildings, prisons, and other places the government rents or uses.
+You cannot take firearms into state or federal parks, casinos, schools, universities, colleges, or federally prohibited areas, such as federal courthouses, buildings, prisons, and other places the government rents or uses.
 Also off-limits are national cemeteries, military bases (unless they are in the military), federal dams, Amtrak trains, post offices, national parks, ferries to national monuments, and Indian reservations.
 Moreover, federal rules supersede state and local carry rules regardless of the state.

 Additional Places that Have Been Added to the CAN’T List